SampathKumar1438/blood-donor/DEPLOY_ON_RENDER.md

 4. Connect your GitHub repository
 5. Render will automatically detect the `render.yaml` file and create both services
 6. Review the settings and click "Apply"
+7. **Important**: The backend URL will automatically be passed to the frontend using Render's built-in service discovery

 ## Option 2: Manual Deployment